15 DIY Laundry Room Ideas That Transform Your Space Without Breaking the Bank

 https://www.reddit.com/r/homeimprovementideas/comments/1mhismy/custom_laundry_room_i_recently_built/

-Blue cabinetry works differently than sage green or turquoise.
-This deeper, more saturated blue reads as sophisticated rather than playful, creating a laundry room that feels like a designed space rather than an afterthought.
+Blue cabinetry hits differently than sage green or turquoise.
+This deeper, more saturated blue reads as sophisticated rather than playful, creating a laundry room that feels genuinely designed.

-The Miele appliances sit on pedestals beneath white countertops with storage drawers below. r/customwoodworkscw extended the blue cabinetry to the upper walls, creating visual continuity while providing abundant closed storage for supplies and cleaning tools.
-The terrazzo-style flooring in soft beige with darker aggregate adds subtle pattern that hides dirt while maintaining the room’s overall calm aesthetic.
+The Miele appliances sit on pedestals beneath white countertops with storage drawers below.
+Blue cabinetry extends to the upper walls, creating visual continuity while providing abundant closed storage.
+The terrazzo-style flooring in soft beige with darker aggregate adds subtle pattern that hides dirt while maintaining calm vibes.

-That horizontal stripe of blue paint around the room at counter height is a detail that elevates the design.
-It creates visual interest and ties the lower cabinets to the upper ones without requiring additional materials or complicated installation.
+That horizontal stripe of blue paint around the room at counter height is a detail that elevates everything.
+It creates visual interest and ties lower cabinets to upper ones without requiring additional materials.

-The space demonstrates the value of matching your cabinet hardware to your faucet finish—both appear to be black or dark bronze, creating a cohesive look that suggests everything was chosen as part of a complete plan rather than assembled from random pieces over time.
+The space demonstrates the value of matching cabinet hardware to faucet finish.
+Both appear to be black or dark bronze, creating a cohesive look that suggests intentional design rather than random assembly over time.

 Dark Blue Walls with Light Wood Shelving and Top-Load Machines